A staggering 48 percent of companies say business intelligence and analytics is critical to their operations.

 Ultimately, having all your data in one central location prevents your departments from working in silo, in turn improving efficiency, collaboration and productivity.
 This is where Power BI comes in.

 To define it simply, Power BI is a user-friendly analytics tool compromised of a collection of cloud-based apps.

-Power BI runs extensive reports and finds insights in your data, whether it's on-premise or in Microsoft Azure.
+Power BI is typically used for running extensive reports.
+The tool finds insights in your data, whether it's on-premise or in Microsoft Azure.
 It connects to a wide range of data sets, such as trading data, and arranges the information for clear understanding.

 This means you can look at past, as well as present, data and use it for forecasting and projections.
 Using machine learning, Power BI identifies patterns in the data, enabling you to make better informed, educated decisions based on its findings.

 Regardless of the size of your firm, Power BI doesn’t require any capital expenditure and its implementation is instantaneous.
 The latest version is free from the limitations of legacy software, and no specialised training is required to use the tool.

 6 benefits of Power BI for the finance sector